Sodium tris(carbonato)cobalt(III)

-Sodium tris(carbonato)cobalt(III) is the name given to the inorganic compound with the formula Na3Co(CO3)3•3H2O.
+Sodium tris(carbonato)cobalt(III) is the inorganic compound with the formula Na3Co(CO3)3•3H2O.
 The salt contains an olive-green metastable cobalt(III) coordination complex.
-The salt is sometimes referred to as the “Field-Durrant precursor” and is prepared by the “Field-Durrant synthesis”.
+The salt, a homoleptic metal carbonato complex, is sometimes referred to as the “Field-Durrant precursor” and is prepared by the “Field-Durrant synthesis”.
 It is used in the synthesis of other cobalt(III) complexes.
 Otherwise cobalt(III) complexes are generated from cobalt(II) precursors, a process that requires an oxidant.

 Synthesis

 An aqueous solution of cobalt(II) nitrate and hydrogen peroxide is added to a solution of sodium bicarbonate, leading to precipitation of the olive solid.
+The reaction also generates lots of oxygen due to the decomposition of hydrogen peroxide.
 The method is a modification of the synthesis of what has been described as “Co2(CO3)3”.